The Four Factors

 How much of a work can I use safely?

 There are no amounts or percentages in the law.
-If you have heard of percentages, those most likely come from guidelines developed over the years by groups like CONFU, but these percentages are not written into the law.
 When using copyrighted work, use the least amount necessary.
-Although the law does not specify any amounts, copyright scholars seem comfortable with approximately 10% of a work.
+Various guidelines mention specific percentages or amounts, but these percentages are not written into the law.
+Copyright scholars seem comfortable with approximately 10% of a work.
 If however you have chosen the "heart of the work," a much smaller amount might fail the fair use test.
 The "heart of the work" of a book might be the pages with the key turning point of a story or the revealing motivation for a person's action.
 For a song, it might be the 4 second refrain that is recognized worldwide, across generations.
+A larger amount may be allowed for parody.

 What is transformative use?